nellymaw/Password-Generator/README.md

 ## User Stories
 1. As a visiting user I would like to be able to create a password with specific types of characters.
-2. As a visiting user I would like to be able to easily identify the information that I need to provide to receive my randomly generated password.
+2. As a visiting user I would like to be able to easily change the criteria.
+3. As a visiting user I would to be copy the password generated with a click.

 ## Design
 ### Wireframes